jeroenmoons/drl_banana/Report.md

 ## Q network architecture

 A simple fully connected network with two hidden layers sufficed to solve the environment within 500 episodes.
+(The extra convolutional layers used in the Deepmind paper are probably not really necessary since we're not dealing with images)

 It looks like this:
-* input layer of size 37 (state vector size)
+* input of size 37 (state vector size)
-* hidden layer of size 64
+* FC hidden layer of size 64
-* hidden layer of size 64
+* FC hidden layer of size 64
-* output layer of size 4 (action space size)
+* FC output layer of size 4 (action space size)

 ## Hyperparameters